giomartinsdev/butecobot-reloaded/bet_api/README.md

 # Bet API

-Handles all betting operations for the Chorume Bot ecosystem.
+Handles all betting operations for the Buteco Bot ecosystem.

 ## Features
 - Create, list, and manage betting events